 Our measurements with a time-resolving electron detector located in a quadrupole magnetic field have provided comparisons of signals from 10- and 20-bunch trains of positrons which show clear evidence for electron trapping during the entire 2.3 μ s time interval prior to the return of the bunch train.
 Modeling tuned to the recorded signals indicates that approximately 7% of the cloud generated by a 5.3 GeV train of 20 bunches, each carrying 1.3×10^{11} positrons, remains trapped.
-The measurements show a non-monotonic dependence on bunch spacing.
+The measurements show a non-monotonic dependence on bunch spacing indicative of beam-induced multipacting effects.
 The clearing effect of an intermediate bunch has been measured and successfully modeled, showing the trapped cloud can be reduced by a factor of four by such a clearing bunch.
-This characteristic of a quadrupole magnetic field to concentrate electrons near the beam raises concerns for storage rings with positively charged beams, since those electrons can be attracted into the
+This characteristic of a quadrupole magnetic field to concentrate electrons near the beam raises concerns for storage rings with positively charged beams, since those electrons can be attracted into the beam.
+Measurements to quantify electron trapping in quadrupole magnets provide information useful for the development of simulation codes serving to predict electron cloud phenomena in future accelerators and to aid in the design of mitigation techniques.